 One of the least recognized failures of the Obama Administration was its inability to counter China's territorial expansion in the South China Sea.
 During President Obama's second term, Beijing militarized and established effective control over one of the world's most important strategic waterways.
-In consequence, an important question for the Trump Administration is how the United States and its close regional allies (primarily Japan and Australia) can thwart Beijing's expansionism in the South China Sea and deter further Chinese adventurism.
+The area seized is comparable in size to Western Europe from the eastern border of Poland to the English Channel.
+The strategic consequences are profound.
+An important question is how the United States and its close regional allies (primarily Japan and Australia) can thwart Beijing's expansionism in the South China Sea and deter further Chinese adventurism.

 The challenge in the Western Pacific is complex and unlikely to be resolved quickly.
 China is a rising revisionist state with authoritarian Leninist leadership that is prepared to take risks to retain its own power and advance the nation's international position.
-At the core of the leadership's domestic legitimacy is its promise to restore Chinese civilization to the position of global pre-eminence, which the Chinese people believe is their rightful place.
+At the core of the leadership's domestic legitimacy is its promise to restore Chinese civilization to the position of global pre-eminence, which most of the Chinese people believe is their rightful place.